Is it a legal requirement? Why do some dogs wear collars at all times and others don't?

 No collars for dogs whilst working

-Your friend is absolutely right to remove his dogs’ collars whilst they are working.
+It is absolutely right to remove dogs’ collars whilst they are working.
 It is too easy for a dog to get caught in cover or the collar to snag on a submerged root when retrieving from water, with fatal consequences.
 Sensibly the law recognises this.